unbound26z/vesting/README.md

 # Vest Forest
-A token vesting app, made by two students from Belgrade, Serbia!
+A token vesting app, made by two students.